Why Should I Use Scheduling in Project Management Software?

 Project management software enables you to efficiently build and maintain your schedule.
 It allows you to shift deadlines and have all attached project tasks automatically rescheduled correspondingly, saving you from having to make manual task-by-task changes.

 Without project management software scheduling, you’re forced to manage task and milestone interdependencies separately.
 Every time one date changes, you must manually alter the date of all impacted tasks and milestones.
 This process is both time-consuming and at high risk for manual errors.

-In addition, a schedule needs to be monitored and updated on a regular basis.
-By assigning resources and progressing the percentage of work complete, you can use a project schedule to monitor whether your project is on track or not.
+In addition, a schedule needs to be monitored and updated regularly.
+By assigning resources and progressing the percentage of work completed, you can use a project schedule to monitor whether your project is on track or not.

 When your project schedule resides within cloud project management software, you can easily share it for collaboration and communication.
-Team members can access it in order to update their own progress, leave comments on tasks, and monitor what work is coming up next for them.
-Stakeholders can quickly see how the project is doing without having to ask you for information or relying on an old, stale report.
+Team members can access it to update their own progress, leave comments on tasks, and monitor what work is coming up next for them.
+Stakeholders can quickly see how the project is doing without asking you for information or relying on an old, stale report.

 Here are several other functions that project management software scheduling provides that are difficult or impossible with a manually created schedule:

 Resource management is the process of planning, scheduling, and allocating your project resources in a way that maximizes efficiency.

 Project management software with resource management functionality but without scheduling functionality would only do half the job.
 You could see who was assigned to which tasks, but not what was coming up next or how much work each person was assigned overall.

 Resource loading as part of project management is about optimizing your resources.
 Scheduling allows you to continually monitor who is assigned to what work and when.
 This ability means that you can effectively balance workloads and prioritize project tasks in a way that optimizes your schedule without overworking your team.